Ylianst/MeshCentral/docs/docs/intelamt/index.md

 This bare-metal activation server is not enabled by default and only makes sense when activating devices on the local network.

+Once enabled, Intel AMT can send “hello” data to the MeshCentral provisioning server on port 9971 and MeshCentral will respond by connecting back, authenticating, and activating Intel AMT.
+MeshCentral will then log the event, add the device to a pre-defined agent-less device group and complete any remaining configuration.
+A trusted CA certificate is required to perform this operation fully automatically.

 ![baremetal](images/amtprovisioningserver.png)

 ## MeshCentral Group Types